OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-economics-of-disputes.md

 We frequently state that "Arbitrum settles its state to Ethereum", and we'll elaborate on what that means.
 All Arbitrum One transactions can be recreated by reading data from Ethereum L1, as compressed batches of all L2 transactions are frequently posted to Ethereum.
 Once a batch transaction is included in a finalized block on Ethereum, its history will never be reverted on Arbitrum.
 Ethereum, however, does not know if a batch posted to it refers to a correct Arbitrum history.
 For verifying batch integrity, there is a separate process that confirms batch correctness on Ethereum.

-Separately, entities known as validators check the correctness of batches by following the Arbitrum chain.
+Separately, entities known as validators check the correctness of batches by following the <a data-quicklook-from="arbitrum-chain">Arbitrum chain</a>.
 Approximately every hour, they post something called an "assertion", which attests to the validity of a batch, saying, "I have verified this batch".
 As Ethereum does not know what is correct on Arbitrum, it allows ~7 days for anyone to come in and dispute one of these assertions.

 ### Withdrawing Assets Back to Ethereum from Arbitrum